 Welcome to the Baldwin County Public Schools family!

 We want to make your transition into our school system as easy and enjoyable as possible.
 We've assembled a list of the most often asked questions.
 However, if your questions aren't completely answered here, we'll be glad to help.
-Simply drop us an e-mail!
+Simply drop us an email to firstname.lastname@example.org or click here to e-mail!

 We look forward to educating your child.
 There has never been a more exciting time to be a student.
 Here is a snapshot of what we expect our graduates to be.Our registration information is on this page for new and returning students: http://www.bcbe.org/registration